2024 | Volume 25 | Issue 5

 Serving the community

 Dr. Chehata's contributions extend beyond his surgical practice.
 During COVID-19, he took a proactive role in addressing health disparities within Melbourne's Culturally and Linguistically Diverse (CALD) and Muslim communities.
-He engaged directly with these groups—whether through social media or places of worship like the Preston Mosque—he offered guidance on mitigating the virus' spread and addressed vaccine hesitancy.
+He engaged directly with these groups—whether through social media or places of worship like the Preston Mosque—where he offered guidance on mitigating the virus' spread and addressed vaccine hesitancy.

 "It was a clear time that revealed the lack of health awareness in CALD communities, and we knew we needed to stand up and help as best we could," he says.
 His efforts to improve public health in his community reflect his broader mission: making healthcare more inclusive and accessible for all.